sixfeetup/plone-buildout/README.rst

   also contains some configuration that is common for each release stage.

 versions.cfg
-  This contains the pinned versions of packages for use when release to production
+  This contains the pinned versions of packages for use when release to production.

 testing.cfg
   The dev config merely sets up the proper port and ip-address for the dev site to run on.

-staging.cfg
-  The maint config merely sets up the proper port and ip-address for the maint site to run on.
+This profile also does not use a `zeoserver` part to simplify operation on windows and those wanting to just try Plone.

 prod.cfg
   The prod config is similar to the dev and maint configs in that it sets up